jstoppa/jstoppa.com/content/posts/getting_started_with_openai_in_python/post.md

     card: summary_large_image
     site: '@juanstoppa'
     title: Getting started with OpenAI in Python
-    description: All you need to know to understand OpenAI and start using it
+    description: A beginner's guide to installing Python on Windows and building your first OpenAI GPT application with working code examples.
 ShowCodeCopyButtons: true
 ShowReadingTime: true
 ---